cocomo29/Server-Startor/README.md

 ## Why does my bot go offline?
 You have to host tour bot in order for it to run 24/7.
 [This is a good guide on how to do that.]

-[This is a good guide on how to do that]: https://www.techwithtim.net/tutorials/discord-py/hosting-a-discord-bot-for-free/
+[This is a good guide on how to do that.]: https://www.techwithtim.net/tutorials/discord-py/hosting-a-discord-bot-for-free/

 [![License: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](https://opensource.org/licenses/MIT) <a href=https://github.com/cocomo29><img src="https://img.shields.io/badge/-Follow%20me-purple" alt="github.com/cocomo29">